MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-validate-pki.md

 ---
-title: Configure and validate the Public Key Infrastructure
+title: Configure and validate the Public Key Infrastructure in an on-premises certificate trust model
 description: Configure and validate the Public Key Infrastructure the Public Key Infrastructure when deploying Windows Hello for Business in a certificate trust model. ms.date: 12/12/2022
 appliesto: